Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 • You can start the verification process on the source Office 365 tenant.

-• You should add the source domain and make TXT records in the Domain Name Systems to verify the destination Office 365 admin centre.
-This process can take unto 72 hours.
+• You should add the source domain and make TXT records in the Domain Name System to verify the destination Office 365 admin centre.
+This process can take up to 72 hours.

 • Scheduling the migration process